znuny/Survey/doc/en/feature.md

 ## Create new Survey

-This feature lets OTRS users create new Survey by selecting the menu "SURVEY" and choosing "New".
+This feature lets Znuny users create new Survey by selecting the menu "SURVEY" and choosing "New".

 New Surveys require a title, an introduction text, a sender mail